 Where students encounter difficulties, experienced staff will provide support and guidance.

-Through a combination of research, evidence and experience, we have compiled the typical characteristics of students who enjoy the highest success in the Sixth Form (in terms of grade outcomes and progression).
-This is not meant to be prescriptive as each student is an individual, but can be used as a guide to monitor a student's effectiveness.
+Through a combination of research evidence and experience, we have compiled the typical characteristics of students who enjoy the highest success in the Sixth Form (in terms of grade outcomes and progression).
+This is not meant to be prescriptive as each student is an individual, but can be used as a guide to monitor student effectiveness.

 Typical characteristics of the successful sixth form student include;

-- Attendance at school and lessons is 95% or higher.
-Students must be punctual to school and lessons.
+- Attendance at school and lessons is 95% or higher

-- Is effective at time management – uses their planner, to-do lists and timetables in order to prioritise work, meet deadlines and stay on top of work.
-Is organised and always attends lessons fully prepared – paper, pens, equipment etc.
+- Is effective at time management – uses a planner, to-do lists and timetables in order to prioritise work, meet deadlines and stay on top of work

-- Uses peers to improve their own learning and study habits through discussion and collaborative working.
+- Uses peers to improve own learning and study habits through discussion and collaborative working

-- Uses effective revision strategies (e.g. visual methods, practice papers, collaborative working) and employs them throughout the year, not just prior to examinations.
+- Uses effective revision strategies (e.g. visual methods, practise papers, collaborative working) and employs them throughout the year, not just prior to examinations

 You are the expert on your child.
 Your support, encouragement and practical help can make a spectacular difference.